-Changing your diet could help prevent late-stage age-related macular degeneration (AMD) and save your eyesight, according to recent research out of a State University of New York graduate program.
+Changing your diet could help prevent late-stage age-related macular degeneration (AMD) and save your eyesight, according to recent research out of the University at Buffalo — The State University of New York (SUNY).

 Study participants who ate too much of the unhealthy foods that are common in a Western diet tripled their risk of developing the eye condition, researchers found.

 Late-stage AMD impacts central vision, preventing affected people from driving and performing other daily activities.
 There is no cure for the condition.

 More than 2 million Americans age 50 and older have late-stage AMD, which is more common in women than men.
 By age 80, 1 in 10 Americans has it.

 The type of diet that the University at Buffalo study, which was published in the British Journal of Ophthalmology, found increased the risk of late-stage AMD includes: